Backing the Hands That Feed

 For generations, Indigenous peoples across the Americas have planted corn, beans, and squash together, a practice known as the Three Sisters.
 This method is more than agriculture—it’s a teaching about interdependence.
 Each plant gives what the others need: corn provides structure, beans enrich the soil, and squash offers protection.
 Together, they yield abundance and resilience.

 Farmhand’s three programmatic areas reflect the same wisdom.
-Each is vital on its own, but only in relationship they help farmers build resilient farms, livelihoods, and communities.
+Each is vital on its own, but only in relationship do they help farmers build resilient farms, livelihoods, and communities.

 Farmers Prosper